BryceEWatson/marlow/README.md

 6. Similarly, in `getTemplateData`, change `name: state.name` to `lat: state.lat` and `welcomeMsg: state.welcomeMsg` to `lng: state.lng`.

 7. Congratulations, you've created your first marko widget!
 Now, let's add some data.
-For our project, we're going to be using the "Open Notify" API to get the current location of the [International Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).
+For our project, Rwe're going to be using the "Open Notify" API to get the current location of the [International Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).

 8. In the Copy the hello folder into a location folder: